 Studies have found an increased risk for lower limb amputation in people who have taken the drug Invokana and with the following conditions:

 - diabetics who are at risk for heart disease

 Approximately 3.5 percent of those people who took these meds had an amputation.
 Invokana has double the risk of amputation compared to people who did not take the drug.
 The toe and the midfoot were the most common areas of amputation.
 Some individuals also reported having a leg amputation.

 You must talk first to your doctor before you start taking Invokana.
 Your doctor will discuss with you the possible risks of taking these meds.
 Talking to your doctor becomes very important if you already had an amputation in the past or if you have nerve disorder, blood circulation problem, or diabetic foot ulcers.

 Stop taking Invokana and call your physician immediately if you experience any of the following:

 Call emergency medical services immediately if you feel your symptoms are life-threatening or when you are having a medical emergency.

 This condition is an infection of the area between the rectum and your penis.
 It is a very rare infection.

-People who participated in clinical trials of this meds did not get Fournier’s gangrene.
+People who participated in clinical trials of these meds did not get Fournier’s gangrene.
 After the FDA granted approval for Invokana and people started taking it, some individuals reported getting Fournier’s gangrene.
 The problem also occurred in people who have taken other drugs belonging to the same class as Invokana.
 There were reported cases of more serious infections that have led to hospitalization, multiple surgeries, or even death.